scorsi/first-test-horilang/README.md

 // You can omite "()" if there isn't any parameters global func test5 : var Integer = 5

 global type B : A                           // B heriting from A (alias of testA.A) {
+    /**
+     * Note: in a type, first should be attribute, then constructor, then init, then destructor, then methods */

-    // var and val have to be assigned ! val name { export get } : String        // Initialized in the constructor var counter : Integer                   // Initialized in the init func
+    // Every var and val have to be assigned even in a type val name : String                       // Initialized in the constructor var counter : Integer                   // Initialized in the init func

     constructor (name : String) : A()       // The constructor which call the parent constructor

     init = counter = 0                      // The init function which is called automaticaly after the constructor

-    destructor {                            // Called automatically when no longer used print("Bye bye")
-    }

     /**
      * You can type the following if you don't like the multi "=":